sabitor/md5tabsum/README.md

 **Hint:** The tool can also be used to compare tables accross DBMS boundaries.
 This means, tables with the same content and structure and stored in different DBMS have the same checksum.

 ## Use cases
 Why would it make sense to calculate a checksum of a database table?
 What is the added value?
-The following scenarios are conceivable (there may be more), for example:
+Among others, the following scenarios are conceivable:
 1. Database migration - Verification that all data was initially transferred correctly from the old system to the new system
 2. Database benchmarking - Signature of the used data to enable identical initial conditions
 3. Maintaining cache consistency - Maintaining a data cache (table) to know if the cache is still valid or needs to be refreshed